 - Plastic Type: DX

-The 145-150 gram version of the popular Innova Roc is the perfect choice for children.
-Its small diameter, light weight, and thin rim make it easy for kids to throw, while still providing the feel of a “real” disc, helping them work on their technique and preparing them for more advanced discs down the road.
+The 165-169 gram version of the popular Innova Roc is the perfect choice for children.
+Its small diameter, moderate weighting, and thin rim make it easy for kids to throw, while still providing the feel of a “real” disc, helping them work on their technique and preparing them for more advanced discs down the road.

-Additionally, the Roc gives kids the satisfaction of playing with the same disc as the “adults”, which can be a great confidence builder (the adult version will, of course, be heavier — but they don’t have to know that….).
+Additionally, the Roc gives kids the satisfaction of playing with the same disc as the “adults”, which can be a great confidence builder (the adult version will often be closer to 174g — but they don’t have to know that….).

 A Better Option?